 Eddie Lloyd, editor of the old Coast Guard magazine, noted "Sinbad is a salty sailor but he's not a good sailor.
 He'll never rate gold hash marks nor good conduct medals.
 He's been on report several times and he's raised hell in a number of ports.
 On a few occasions, he has embarrassed the United States Government by creating disturbances in foreign zones.
 Perhaps that's why Coast Guardsmen love Sinbad, he's as bad as the worst and as good as the best of us."

 |Probably hung over after a night of partying|

 Despite disciplinary actions and demotions, Sinbad received an honorable discharge in 1948 as a Chief Dog (which he later earned back).
-Sinbad and Sergeant Stubby, a WWI dog hero, are the only two animals to be classified as non-commissioned officers by the US military prior to the enactment of regulations to prohibit such.
+Sinbad and Sergeant Stubby, are the only two animals to be classified as non-commissioned officers by the US military prior to the enactment of regulations to prohibit such.

 After his retirement from the US Coast Guard, Sinbad spent the remaining years of his life at Barnegat Coast Guard Station in New Jersey.
 He passed away on December 30, 1951.
 He was laid to rest beneath the station’s flagstaff.